The Launch Control XL 3 can control a range of DAWs (Digital Audio Workstations) using the encoders, faders, and buttons.

 The bottom row controls Mute or Select.

-To change the function, press the far left button on the corresponding row.
+To change the function, press the far-left button on the button row.

 You can change the top button row between Solo and Record Arm.